Belgian Gardens

 Belgian Gardens has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely impacting the region.
-Key initiatives include Mater Private Hospital Townsville Relocation, Weststate Private Hospital, Army Aviation Program of Works - RAAF Base Townsville, and West End Reservoir Renewal.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified three projects potentially impacting the area: Mater Private Hospital Townsville Relocation, Weststate Private Hospital, Army Aviation Program of Works - RAAF Base Townsville, and West End Reservoir Renewal.
+These are the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.